sachin-007/Invoice-gen-backend/README.md

 - **Hosting**: Vercel

 ## Live Demo

-- The application is live at: [invoce-generator-ninjainvoice.vercel.app](https://invoce-generator-ninjainvoice.vercel.app)
+- *The application is live at*: [invoice-generator-ninjainvoice.vercel.app](https://invoice-generator-ninjainvoice.vercel.app)

 Previously, it was hosted at: [invoice-generator-psi-beige.vercel.app](https://invoice-generator-psi-beige.vercel.app)